 Last update we made we removed command blocks in favour of supporting Minecraft 1.11, and had complaints about the removal of command blocks.
 This time round it was the other way round: command blocks stayed, yet players wanted 1.12 support (which is totally understandable in both ways).
 The difficult decision to make on my behalf is what decision is of most benefit overall to players, and causing the least anger / annoyance.

 I'd love to hear what everyone has to say about this topic, whether you're a command block user or not, how much of an impact removing command blocks would have to your projects on the server, and your general views on this topic, so that the decision I make is one which will have the least possible negative impacts.
 We currently have a poll at http://www.strawpoll.me/13837166 to gather everyone's general view (please vote there!), but detailed comments will help a lot more.
-We will only take action once one side of the poll has clear majority of votes, which we currently have decided to be 75%.
+We will be taking action on the 30th September at the latest, and there will be no turning back beyond then - make sure you have voted by this date.
 Even if command blocks are temporarily removed, there is always the possibility of them being added back when the plugin supports the Minecraft version the server is running.

 Feel free to ask about certain commands you find useful - e.g. I've been asked about /give, which I will be able to grant access in some form or another for spawning items with Metadata as an alternative (although I can understand this won't be a sufficient command block replacement in all cases)

-As a side note, I am aware we changed command blocks to be primarily a donator feature in May - if the removal of command blocks is to go ahead & you donated from a date between 1st May & the date of the update, you are welcome to contact us to receive a refund on your rank (excluding any PayPal fees there may be) & be demoted back to the default rank if this was a key factor affecting your purchase.
+As a side note, I am aware we changed command blocks to be primarily a donator feature in May - if the removal of command blocks is to go ahead & you donated from a date between 1st May & 20th September, you are welcome to contact us to receive a refund on your rank (excluding any PayPal fees there may be) & be demoted back to the default rank if this was a key factor affecting your purchase.